amandavisconti/DHslack/Channels.md

   *Text mining/analysis techniques and methodologies of all kinds and all disciplines*

-* ulysses-textencoding

-  *the special problems of creating a set of high-quality encodings of Joyce's Ulysses*

 * litcrit

   *Do the digital humanities suggest new strategies for traditional literary criticism?*